jhonnymichel/challenge-march-01/README.md

 2) Once you're done, you can submit a pull request to the branch inside this repository.
 It's encouraged to submit pull requests once you finish a part of the app, instead of only showing it to us once you finish it all.

+## Deadline
+March 5th.
+So we have one entire week to develop the project.

 ## Challenge specific rules
 ### Javascript Only
 The solution must be done in client using javascript. it has to be an SPA.